apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 - Add new string variable to class `CheckCmd` to enable the new option.
 - Add new class `Z3SolverContextForArrays`, which extends class `Z3SolverContext`.
-- Add new class `SymbStateRewriterImplForArrays`, which extends class `SymbStateRewriterImpl`.
+- Add new class `SymbStateRewriterImplWithArrays`, which extends class `SymbStateRewriterImpl`.
 - Use the new option to select between different `SolverContext` and `SymbStateRewriter` implementations in classes `BoundedCheckerPassImpl`,  `RecordingSolverContext`, `PreproSolverContext`, and `SymbStateRewriterAuto`.